SCP-Development/.github/.github/pull_request_template.md

 New version: **X.Y.Z**

-This is a MAJOR/MINOR/PATCH release because...
+This is a SemVer *MAJOR/MINOR/PATCH* release because...

 # Summary of changes
 **TODO**: Please summarise the changes.